Applying for OEI

-The Outdoor Educators Institute develops the next generation of culturally relevant outdoor leaders by building competencies and leadership skills in young adults who have encountered hurdles or lacked the resources to enjoy the outdoors.
-The Outdoor Educators Institute (at its core) is advocacy for the inclusion and representation of diverse populations, especially those that have had historical and systemic barriers to accessing the outdoors.
+The Outdoor Educators Institute develops the next generation of culturally relevant outdoor leaders by building competencies and leadership skills in young adults who have encountered hurdles or lacked the resources to work in the outdoors.
+The Outdoor Educators Institute (at its core) is advocacy for the inclusion and representation of underrepresented populations, especially those that have had historic and systemic barriers to accessing the outdoors.

 For the field, OEI establishes the method by which the next generation of racially and socio-economically diverse outdoor educators are prepared for service, creating the opportunity for underrepresented youth to see and identify with people in outdoor education programs who look like them and come from similar backgrounds.